lupyuen/nuttx-sg2000/README.md

    Loading Device Tree to 000000009f26f000, end 000000009f27e43a ...
 OK

 Starting kernel ...
 123
 ```

+Our NuttX Boot Code is actually running on SG2000 / Milk-V Duo S!

-TODO: Fix the Boot Address of NuttX
+TODO: Fix the Boot Address of NuttX, so the rest of NuttX can start

-TODO: Configure the 16550 UART Driver for NuttX
+TODO: Configure the 16550 UART Driver for NuttX, so can see the Console Output

 # U-Boot Commands for Milk-V Duo S